 There are many parts and components involved in the manufacturing of medical devices, and the production process is very complicated.
 Currently, the upstream enterprises of the supply chain have not fully resumed their work, and some spare parts need to be purchased overseas.
 Globally, buyers are scrambling for alternative manufacturers and locations.

 Aluminum, which is often used to make machinery parts such as hangers and fixing plates, is one of the important raw materials for medical device.
 The shortage of aluminum materials is mainly due to the difficulties in transportation.
 In the short term, the cost might rise to some extent, and the aluminum output and export volume are expected to decline.
 Aluminum products manufacturing will remain under pressure until the logistics problems are solved.

 Impact on ICs

 The IC industry has provided indispensable technical support for epidemic surveillance, protection, detection and treatment.
 Enterprises in the downstream of the IC industry supply chain are labor-intensive enterprises, which are have been affected the most by the epidemic.
-The substrates, plastic materials and lead frames for the manufacturing process are very scarce currently.
-It will take up to no less than five weeks to restore the existing capacity of production, not to mention that original capacity expansion plans of some enterprises need to be postponed for three months.
+The substrates, plastic materials and lead frames for the manufacturing process are currently scarce.
+It will take up to no less than five weeks to restore the existing capacity of production, not to mention that the original capacity expansion plans of some enterprises need to be postponed for three months.

 Impact on Lithium Battery